 To have a free and clear title, you have to make sure that it doesn’t have a lien.
 That is, if someone else can claim rights to the car, you will need to get a lien release.

 When buying a used car, beware of title fraud.
-Some scammers will try to sell you a car with a fake title.
+Some scammers will try to sell a used car with a fake title.

 The Vehicle Identification Number (VIN) can reveal title fraud.
 You can easily find out if a car’s title is real and whether the car has a lien with a vehicle history report.
 AutoCheck offers the best value in researching a car’s history.